jpbm/gcloud-cli-tools/README.md

 - Using GCloud CLI for doing very basic things with the Google Compute Engine / VMs, such as listing, stopping, and starting them.
 - Very simple and kinda hacky python scripts for doing said basic things.

-The proper things to do and use (in python) are discussed here: `https://github.com/googleapis/python-compute`.
+The proper things to do and use (in python) are discussed [here](https://github.com/googleapis/python-compute).
 What's below is useful if you want to get on with things in under 2.5 minutes instead of in, like, under 10 minutes (4x speedup!).

 ## Setup
 ### 1. Install the Google Cloud SDK.